Hurricane Insurance Lawyers – Panama City, Florida

 In 2018, the Panhandle saw one of the worst storms ever to hit the region that wiped out almost entire cities.
 Thankfully, Panama City didn’t see very much damage like its neighbor Mexico Beach, Florida.
 Storm Michael left millions of dollars in damages for businesses and residents to recover from, and even today, much of the area is still a catastrophic mess.
 Most of Mexico Beach is still gone which displaced residents who went to neighboring places like Panama City, Destin, and Tallahassee.

 Insurance claims for this storm are past the 38,000 mark, and estimates come in around $5.7-million in damages.
 The question now is, are you ready for the next hurricane season and do you have the right insurance coverage?

-At David Graham Insurance Law, we work with hurricane victims who have had a hard time recovering compensation from their insurance companies.
+At David Graham Insurance Lawyers, P.A., we work with hurricane victims who have had a hard time recovering compensation from their insurance companies.
 With so many claims after a hurricane, you might imagine how long the process can get.

 Now is the time to review your policy, before you’re staring down the Weather Channel’s potential hurricane models.
 When that moment hits, it will be too late to do anything different with your policy or to get gap coverage for your home.
 Review your policy and understand exactly what it covers and what it misses the mark on.

 Here are some questions to ask yourself about your particular coverage:

 Florida hurricane insurance policies tend to work in percentage points rather than dollar figures.
 So while you might have a $1500 medical deductible with your healthcare, you might have a 2% deductible with your home insurance policy.
 Two percent doesn’t seem like a significant number, but if your home is worth $450,000, this could mean that you will be responsible for $9,000 in repairs before you can start asking for compensation.